allanabtech/Experiments/README.md

 # Experiments

-where mad ideas comes to life, or go to to distbin all comments welcomed
+where mad ideas comes to life, or go to to dustbin all comments welcomed well let's see how long i can last